 This allows you to drop CBD on your tongue whenever you want to take some, but it can also be used to add CBD drops to food, drinks and the like, allowing you to fit CBD around your life easily and effectively.

 A recent example of this is the number of people cooking with CBD oil, to help them incorporate it into their daily routine in a more natural way.
 One of the most popular ways is putting it into daily treats like CBD cakes!

-Because of this, it is currently treated as a novel food as opposed to a medicine or health product and will continue to be until more studies finally prove the benefits undeniably for good.
+Because of this, it is often treated as a novel food as opposed to a health product that restores balance and promotes general wellbeing.

 If you are curious about what CBD can do for you, check out our shop.